cjohansson/emacs-parser-generator/docs/Syntax-Analysis.md

 ### E-FREE-FIRST(S)

-Calculate the e-free-first look-ahead number of terminals of sentential-form `S`, if you have multiple symbols the e-free-first will only affect the first symbol, the rest will be treated via first-function (above).
+Calculate the e-free-first look-ahead number of terminals of sentential-form `S`, if you have multiple symbols the e-free-first will only affect the first symbol, the rest will be treated via the first-function (above).
 Example:

 ``` emacs-lisp
 (require 'parser-generator)